B.F.A. Senior Thesis Exhibition

 The annual exhibition of both graduate and undergraduate work is juried by guest curators representing visual arts professions throughout the region.
 Work is reviewed “in the flesh” and rapidly mounted for exhibition; first- and second-place prizes as well as Best in Show award are made during the opening reception, which has increasingly become a party to look forward to!

-In the final week of the Fall and Spring semesters, every student in all sections of foundations classes (Drawing I, 2-Dimensional composition, 3-Dimensional composition, Digital Media) choose their strongest work to exhibit in the School Gallery.
-This Foundations Exhibition celebrates the achievements, growth, and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
-Participation in organizing, installing, labeling, and lighting the work becomes a laboratory for mounting a professional exhibition and moving creative output from the classroom to the wider public.
+In the final week of the fall semester, every student in all sections of Foundations classes (Drawing I & II, 2-D composition, 3-D composition, Digital Media) choose their strongest work to exhibit in the Center for the Visual Arts.
+This Foundations Show celebrates the achievements, growth and exploration that students attain in these intensive courses and serves to introduce their talents to the School of Art community.
+Participation in organizing, installing, labeling and lighting the work becomes a laboratory for mounting a professional exhibition and moving creative output from the classroom to the wider public.

-Each semester instructors award Outstanding Student Recognition at this exhibition to those students who have shown exceptional potential, achieved extraordinary growth, or demonstrated unwavering commitment to their discipline.
+Each fall instructors award Outstanding Student Recognition at this exhibition to those students who have shown exceptional potential, achieved extraordinary growth or demonstrated unwavering commitment to their discipline.
 In addition, faculty jurors select from submitted work to award the Tippens Scholarship, made possible by a generous donation by Jack and Dora Tippens.

-Please, check with your instructors for further details or contact Professor Mark Schatz, firstname.lastname@example.org, coordinator of the Foundations Program or Anderson Turner, email@example.com, Director of Galleries, for further information.
+Please, check with your instructors for further details or contact Mark Schatz, email@example.com, coordinator of the Foundations Program for further information.

 GAR Foundation Exhibition

 When the call for entries is announced, keep your eyes peeled -- fliers are posted around the Art Building listing the deadlines and submission requirements.
-Students pick up an application form, load their images onto a CD, and turn in the completed form with CD to the designated drop-off point (usually a box in front of the Gallery bulletin board is labeled for dropping off entries).
-The curator typically selects about 20 works of art: ten from Kent State University, and ten from the University of Akron.
+Students pick up an application form, load their images onto a CD and turn in the completed form with CD to the designated drop-off point (usually a box in front of the Gallery bulletin board is labeled for dropping off entries).
+The curator typically selects about 20 works of art: 10 from Kent State University and 10 from the University of Akron.

-For further information, check Anderson Turner, firstname.lastname@example.org, Director of Galleries, for further information.
+For further information, contact Anderson Turner, firstname.lastname@example.org, director of galleries.